David Van Kriedt: Stan Kenton Band

 In 1955 Van Kriedt joined The Stan Kenton band on tenor saxophone and during his nine months with the band recorded one of Kenton's most definitive albums Contemporary Concepts, featuring arrangements by Bill Holman and one by Gerry Mulligan.
 In this band Van Kriedt played with musicians including Bill Perkins – tenor sax; Lennie Niehaus and Charlie Mariano - both alto sax; Don Davidson – baritone sax; Carl Fontana - Bob Fitzpatrick – Kent Larson - Gus Chappell – Don Kelly - trombones; Ed Leddy - Bobby Clark - Al Porcino – Sam Noto – Stu Williamson – trumpets; Ralph Blaze - guitar; Max Bennett – bass and Mel Lewis – drums.
 The album was recorded at Universal Studios in Chicago on July 22, 1955.
 Van Kriedt toured throughout the United States and Canada and was the featured arranger with the band, appearing at jazz clubs such as the Blue Note in Chicago and Birdland in New York City.

 Dave Brubeck Reunion

 The 1957 Dave Brubeck's album Reunion was a quintet session featuring eight Van Kriedt compositions:

 "Strolling", "Shouts", "Prelude", "Divertimento", "Chorale", "Leo's Place", "Darien Mode" and "Pieta".
 Reunion features a full–voiced Van Kriedt on Tenor (with hand towel in sax bell, to mute his huge sound).
 Paul Desmond – alto; Brubeck – piano; Norman Bates – bass and Joe Morello – drums.
 Reunion displays Van Kriedt's great skills both as soloist and composer.

 Later life

+In 1969 Dave and his wife, Margo immigrated to Australia with 3 of their 5 children.
+Leaving behind 2 daughters.

 In 1985, Van Kriedt lectured in composition for a semester at the Northern Rivers CAE in Lismore, NSW, Australia.
 Students remember him as full of life and pushing them to explore their boundaries at every step.
 He died, aged 72, in Newcastle, New South Wales, Australia.